Contract Sent Logo

 What are common risks in software as a service sales contracts?

-Software as a Service (SaaS) sales contracts come with several common risks that should be carefully considered and planned for by your legal team and decision makers.
+Your legal team and decision makers need to carefully consider and plan for common risks associated with Software as a Service (SaaS) sales contracts.
 By keeping an eye out for these you’ll be able to identify ways to reduce SaaS contract risk.

 One significant contract risk revolves around data security and privacy.
 SaaS providers typically handle sensitive customer data, making data breaches and privacy violations a major concern.
 Contracts should always outline the security measures in place, data handling practices, and establish liability in case of breaches.
 The limit on liability here is one of the main risks.
 One common issue for SaaS contracts that accept a certain level of liability is that as the contracts build up you liability is cumulative.

-Additionally, Service Level Agreements (SLAs) are critical in ensuring that the expected level of service is delivered.
+Service Level Agreements (SLAs) play a crucial role in ensuring the delivery of the expected service level.
 Ambiguities or unmet SLA commitments can lead to customer dissatisfaction and, if you’re not careful financial penalties.
 It’s very important to outline clear SLA definitions in contracts and ensure your development team is across these.

-Intellectual property rights should also be addressed to clarify ownership of customizations, integrations, and data.
+Address Intellectual property rights to clarify ownership of customizations, integrations, and data.
 This is particularly important for products that allow users to upload, store and manipulate their data.
 Knowing what happens to that data after they have stopped using your platform is equally important.

 Pricing, billing, and potential price increases are other areas where miscommunication can lead to disputes, necessitating well-defined pricing structures and payment terms in the contract.
-Let’s be honest, getting paid and ensuring you have a good cashflow is a massive risk factor.
+Let’s be honest, ensuring good cash flow is a massive risk factor in getting paid.

-Termination and exit strategies are crucial to ensure a smooth transition in case the contract is terminated.
+Establish crucial termination and exit strategies for a smooth transition if the contract is terminated.
 Considerations include data portability, transition support, and post-termination data access.
 But one of the key things to look out for is termination for convenience.
 This can cause you to lose customers that you’ve already reported as annual recurring revenue in you MRR waterfall report.

 Performance and reliability of the SaaS platform, compliance with regulations, data ownership, retention policies, support and maintenance services, and scalability are all aspects that require attention in SaaS contracts to mitigate risks and provide a solid foundation for a successful partnership.